 Amazon spends millions of dollars on improving the way they get people to convert.
 The fact that they provide a custom user experience for every person that goes to Amazon.com based on the buying behavior and viewing patterns tells me they know what it takes to close a sale.
 Some of the best closing advice I can give is to simply find ways to get your visitors onto the Amazon.com webpage and they’ll take care of the rest.

 20. Learn More From Niche Profit Course

 If you’re read this far then I’m sure you’re still interested in ways to make more money with Amazon.com (or to just finally get started).
 So I actually created a training course with over 3 hours of video content to walk people step by step through how I build my Amazon sites in addition to showing a few of my own Amazon income generating sites so you can learn from my example.

 I don’t need to push a hard sale here, because my numbers speak for themselves.
 I’ve earned $90,336.65 with Amazon’s affiliate program in the past 2 years and even sold one of my Amazon style websites in a deal worth six figures five months ago.

 If you want to learn more check out my Niche Profit Course.
-It’s a one time price of $97 and we’re just about to cross the 800 member mark.
+It’s a one time price of

 This article has taken me several hours to create and edit so I’d love to hear your feedback.
 Please let me know what you think of my tips by posting in the comments below.
 As always, because I love my readers I respond to each and every question that comes in so get to it!